binh234/AI-ML/001_DDPM/README.md

 8. The PDF that satisfies the corrupted images in the forward process differs slightly at each step.
 9. Hence, in the reverse process, we use a deep-learning model at each step to predict the PDF parameters of the forward process.
 10. And once we train the model, we can start from any point in the simple space and use the model to iteratively take steps to lead us back to the data subspace.
-11. In reverse diffusion, we iteratively perform the **"denoising"** in small steps, starting from a noisy image.
+11. In reverse diffusion, we iteratively perform the **denoising** in small steps, starting from a noisy image.
 12. This approach for training and generating new samples is much more stable than GANs and better than previous approaches like variational autoencoders (VAE) and normalizing flows.

 Since their introduction in 2020, DDPMs have been the foundation for cutting-edge image generation systems, including [DALL-E 2](https://openai.com/product/dall-e-2), [Imagen](https://imagen.research.google/), [Stable Diffusion](https://github.com/Stability-AI/stablediffusion), and [Midjourney](https://midjourney.com/).